 “That is not a matter for me.
 I am not going to get drawn into this.

 “It is better when all parties are at the table.
 I want to see all parties in Northern Ireland putting their views across, particularly to the Foreign Secretary.

 “I hope next time the parties will be back at the table.”

-Mr Donaldson said he believes Mr Cleverly recognises any deal on the protocol has to be acceptable to unionists.
+Sir Jeffrey said he believed Mr Cleverly recognised that any deal on the protocol had to be acceptable to unionists.